Punctelia perreticulata: Taxonomy

 The lichen was originally described by Finnish lichenologist Veli Räsänen as Parmelia duboscqii var. perreticulata.
 The type specimen, found growing on a rock, was collected by Camillo Sbarbaro in Spotorno, Italy in 1936.
 Mason Hale reported discovering the taxon in central Texas.
 He promoted it to full species status in 1959 when he recombined it in the genus Parmelia as Parmelia perreticulata.

 In 1982, Norwegian botanist Hildur Krog created the new genus Punctelia as a segregate genus of Parmelia to contain species with rounded pseudocyphellae.
 She considered Parmelia perreticulata to be synonymous with Punctelia subrudecta, although she did not provide a reason for this.
 In a 1987 publication, Gerould Wilhelm and Douglas Ladd suggested that Krog came to this decision because of "the lightly colored cortex and the presence of lecanoric acid and soredia, combined with the evident rareness of the perriticulate morphology and habitat data".
 They disagreed with Krog's proposed synonymy and argued that because of its distinct morphology (a strongly textured upper surface compared with the substantially less ridged upper surface of P. subrudecta) and differences in habitat, it should be considered a unique species.

+The debate over this species' identity continued through the 1990s.
+In 1996, researchers proposed a broader definition of P. perreticulata that would include specimens with varying physical characteristics.
+However, DNA analysis in the 2000s revealed that what was thought to be a single variable species was actually several distinct species that look similar but are genetically different.

-Later, lichenologists Mónica Adler and Teuvo Ahti corroborated this proposition based on study of the conidia (asexual spores) of the two species; they did not consider that the morphology of the upper face of the thallus was sufficient to clearly define the species.
+Later, the lichenologists Mónica Adler and Teuvo Ahti studied the conidia (asexual spores) of the two species; they did not consider that the morphology of the upper face of the thallus was sufficient to clearly define the species.
 They concluded that both species have a widespread distribution, and can be reliably distinguished from each other only by the length of their conidia.
-In 2000, Longán and colleagues found differences in the upper thallus face of the two species: pruina was present in P. perreticulata and absent in P. subrudecta.
+In 2000, Longán and colleagues found differences in the upper thallus face of the two species: pruina (a powdery deposit) was present in P. perreticulata and absent in P. subrudecta.
 Phylogenetic analysis of specimens collected from the USA and from China also support the notion that Parmelia perreticulata is distinct from P. subrudecta.